lemonlime4/expr/README.md

 Bindings must be defined before they are used.

 Standalone expressions that contain an `x` will be plotted.
-Expressions that don't contain an `x` will be evaluated and printed.
+Expressions that don't contain an `x` and variable bindings will be evaluated and printed.

 Note that multiline expressions aren't supported yet.